zethriller/MRB-Updates/README.md

   _→ KNOWN ISSUE: Exclusivity is currently only shown when attempting to take powers from two sets._

 ### Enhancements & IOs
+* Shortened enhancements' names in Will of the Controller, Ascendency of the Dominator, Overpowering Presence, Dominating Grasp and their Superior versions to match ingame ones.
+E.g. _Accuracy/Control Duration_.
 * Call of the Sandman: Chance for Heal
   * Heal increased from 5% to 15%
   * This proc is now unique